 A new political system was introduced in Iraq after Saddam Hussein’s regime was brought down in 2003.
 Based upon a new Constitution, approved on 15 October 2005 by referendum, Iraq is an Islamic, democratic federal republic, consisting of 18 governorates (muhafazat).
 The Kurdistan Autonomous Region forms part of the Federal Republic Iraq, and is made up of the three northern provinces of Duhok, Erbil (Hewler) and al-Sulamaniya (Silemani).
 The region is governed by a regional administration, the Kurdistan Regional Government, and has its own armed forces.
 Article 114 of the Constitution leaves room for the formation of additional autonomous regions.
-The federal government is organized around a separation of powers – between the Executive, Legislative and Judiciary.
+Federal government is organized around a separation of powers – between the Executive, Legislative and Judiciary.

 The Executive is headed by the President, who is also head of state.
 The President is elected by a two-third majority of the Council of Representatives, Iraq’s Parliament.
 The President is elected to serve a four-year term in office, after which he may be re-elected once.
 The President approves laws which have been passed by Parliament, and is the ceremonial head of the Armed Forces.
 He also fulfils ceremonial duties for Iraq.
 The President is aided by two Vice-Presidents.
 Together they form the Presidency Council, which makes decisions by unanimous vote.

 There is also a Council of Ministers, consisting of the Prime Minister and other ministers.
 After the outcome of the parliamentary general election has been established, the Presidency Council summons the leader of the largest party or political block in Parliament to form a new government.
 It can assume its responsibilities once a majority in Parliament has adopted a vote of confidence.
 The Prime Minister chairs the Council of Ministers and thus leads the daily politics of decision-making.
-The Prime Minister can dismiss a minister, with the support of a majority in Parliament.
+They can dismiss a minister, with the support of a majority in Parliament.
 The Prime Minister is also Commander-in-Chief of the Armed Forces.